 Checker had no real plans or ambitions for a post-Marathon future.
 Scion David Markin was more interested in playing tennis than Checkers.

 The only significant changes made were those required by government regulations, such as the new bumpers beginning in 1974.
 Checker’s were particularly impressive, but then it suited their environment.
 They should have had them all along.

 In march of 1977, former GM President Ed Cole bought 50% of Checker for $6 million and began plans to build a completely new car for a new era.
-His concept was to build the new taxi, called Galva I, on a lengthened VW Rabbit platform.
+His concept was to build the new taxi, called Galva I, essentially a lengthened VW Rabbit.
 His untimely death some 90 days later death at the controls of his personal airplane was tragic.
-But work continued based on the VW protoype, although further testing found it to be unsatisfactory.
+But work continued based on the VW protoype, although further testing found it to be unsatisfactory, with structural weaknesses.

 In 1981, during the recession, Checker had its only posted loss after some sixty years, having survived the Depression profitably, if on a smaller scale.
 In a contentious affair, Checker decided to end production rather than give in to union demands.
 The last Marathon rolled off the production line on July 12, 1982.

 But Checker continued to build parts for other manufacturers until 2009, when the downturn finally swamped them too.
 The little factory that hummed away for almost ninety years has been razed, leaving just the footings to mark where one of the more unusual automotive stories played out.
-Now its a pilgrimage site for lover of the brand.
+Now its a pilgrimage site for lovers of the brand.

 CC Checker Marathon: The Brooklyn Bruiser W. Stopford

 My Checkered Career With Checker Cabs: Kevin Martin